Xilinx/pcie-debug-kmap/pciedebug/source/docs/DMA_Bridge_Subsystem_for_PCI_Express_XDMA_IP_Driver/debug_gotchas.rst

 .. note::
-    The above debug gotchas are taken from QDMA Product Guide PG195.Please refer to the latest version of the document for new updates.
+    The above debug gotchas are taken from XDMA Product Guide PG195.Please refer to the latest version of the document for new updates.